New York grapples with growing presence of homeless in midtown Manhattan | Headlines

 New York grapples with growing presence of homeless in midtown Manhattan

+But others with mental health and drug problems have become a growing presence in the Hell's Kitchen neighborhood and adjacent Times Square.
+As the city looks to welcome back tourists and office workers with the pandemic lifting, suburban commuters and residents say there is a palpable difference from the New York they knew before much of the country locked down in March 2020.

-An influx of homeless people into Manhattan's Hell's Kitchen neighborhood after an emergency move by New York City to ease crowding in shelters has been a fact of pandemic life for the neighborhood since last spring.
+An influx of homeless people into midtown Manhattan after an emergency move by New York City to ease crowding in shelters has been a fact of pandemic life since last spring.
 Many of the newcomers, living in nearby hotel rooms contracted by the city, have been largely inconspicuous.
-But others with mental health and drug problems have become a growing presence in Hell's Kitchen and adjacent Times Square.
+But others with mental health and drug problems have become a growing presence in the Hell's Kitchen neighborhood and adjacent Times Square.

-As the city looks to welcome back tourists and office workers with the pandemic lifting, the complaints have grown louder.
-A city with people camped on sidewalks is much different than the one suburban commuters left when they started working from home as much of the country locked down in March 2020.

-A portion of them, more than one-fifth, were packed into hotels in the Chelsea and Hell's Kitchen neighborhoods west of Times Square and the Theater District, the New York Post reported, citing a letter from Manhattan Borough President Gale Brewer that it obtained.
-In a precinct that includes Times Square, reports of assaults and robberies have shot up 185% and 173%, respectively, so far this year, even as citywide assaults rose by only 8% and robberies fell 5%, according to New York Police Department statistics.
+In a precinct that includes Times Square, reports of assaults and robberies have shot up 185% and 173% respectively so far this year, even as citywide assaults rose by only 8% and robberies fell 5%, according to New York Police Department (NYPD) statistics.
 ARRAY OF COMPLAINTS

 A DHS spokesperson on Tuesday did not immediately reply to a request for comment.
 "Right now, there are a lot of homeless people hanging around, a lot of pee on every corner," added Min Kim, 69, who owns the Star Lite Deli in Times Square.
 "Tourists will be coming back, and it's not really good for them."